tarantool/cartridge-cli/README.rst

     systemctl start myapp-stateboard

-The instance will look for its
-:doc:`configuration </book/cartridge/cartridge_dev/#configuring-instances>`
-across all YAML files stored in ``/etc/tarantool/conf.d/``.
+The instance will look for its :ref:`configuration <cartridge-config>` across all YAML files stored in ``/etc/tarantool/conf.d/``.

 Use the options ``--unit-template``, ``--instantiated-unit-template`` and